-The Director of Studies, Professor Adam Ledgeway, is Professor of Italian and Romance Linguistics and teaches and researches principally on the comparative history and structures of the Romance languages (Catalan, French, Italian, Occitan, Portuguese, Romanian and Spanish), Italian dialectology and generative syntactic theory.
+The current Director of Studies, Professor Adam Ledgeway, is Professor of Italian and Romance Linguistics and teaches and researches principally on the comparative history and structures of the Romance languages (Catalan, French, Italian, Occitan, Portuguese, Romanian and Spanish), Italian dialectology and generative syntactic theory.

 Dr Marcus Tomalin is Research Associate in the Speech Research Group of the University Engineering Department; his main research interests focus upon different aspects of the analysis of natural language, including Philosophy, Theoretical Linguistics, English Literature, and Speech Recognition Technology.

 Downing also has extensive arrangements with other Colleges to ensure that teaching in all areas covered by the Linguistics Tripos is provided at the highest level.

 Language is central to our human nature, and linguistics is the systematic study of human language.

 Although on the face of it there is huge variation among the world’s languages, linguists not only describe the diverse characteristics of individual languages but also seek to discover the deeper properties which all languages share.
 These common properties may give us an insight into the structure of the human mind.